unm-historiography/metahistory/essays/starter.md

 ## Bibliography

+_Notice that we DON'T INCLUDE PLACE of publication!_

-- Grazer, Brian, and Charles Fishman.
-A Curious Mind: The Secret to a Bigger Life.
-New York: Simon & Schuster, 2015.
+- Grazer, Brian, and Charles Fishman. _A Curious Mind: The Secret to a Bigger Life_.
+Simon & Schuster, 2015.

-- Smith, Zadie.
-Swing Time.
-New York: Penguin Press, 2016.
+- Smith, Zadie. _Swing Time_.
+Penguin Press, 2016.

 - Thoreau, Henry David.
 “Walking.”
-In The Making of the American Essay, edited by John D’Agata, 167–95.
-Minneapolis: Graywolf Press, 2016.
+In _The Making of the American Essay_, edited by John D’Agata, 167–95.
+Graywolf Press, 2016.

 - Keng, Shao-Hsun, Chun-Hung Lin, and Peter F. Orazem.
-“Expanding College Access in Taiwan, 1978–2014: Effects on Graduate Quality and Income Inequality.”
-Journal of Human Capital 11, no. 1 (Spring 2017): 1–34.
+“Expanding College Access in Taiwan, 1978–2014: Effects on Graduate Quality and Income Inequality.” _Journal of Human Capital_ 11, no. 1 (Spring 2017): 1–34.